ubc-library-rc/intro-static-webpages/advanced-options.md

 nav_order: 8
 ---

 So far, our static site isn't looking like anything too special.
 There are a couple of ways that we can spruce up the look and feel of our site.
-The first is through the use of themes.
 This means playing around with YAML.
 YAML is basically a series of key value pairs and is wrapped by three dashes `---` placed at the top of your document:

 ```
 ---